hasadna/israel-mock-data-generator/faker_israel/data/README.md

 # Israel Faker Data

+## Label Studio

+We use [Label studio](https://labelstud.io/) to annotate images, there are two type of label studio files here:

+* `label_studio_*.json` - the annotations in json-min label studio export format
+* `label_studio_*.xml` - the labeling configuration

+The annotations refer to `.png` files in this directory.

+## Bank Branches

-This directory contains data files which were all publically available on the internet, usually from the Bank websites.
+Data files which were all publically available on the internet, usually from the Bank websites:

 * [poalim_branches.json](https://www.bankhapoalim.co.il/he/api/branches/data)
 * [poalim_cities.json](https://www.bankhapoalim.co.il/he/api/branches/cities)